-On March 15, 2024, we announced the authorization from our board of directors to execute a share repurchase program of up to \$50.0 million (the "Repurchase Program").
-As of March 31, 2024, we have \$49.8 million of remaining unused and authorized availability under the Repurchase Program.
+In fiscal 2024, we announced the authorization from our board of directors to execute a share repurchase program of up to \$50.0 million (the "Repurchase Program").
+As of March 31, 2025, we have \$29.6 million of remaining unused and authorized availability under the Repurchase Program.
+On May 22, 2025, the Company announced that the board of directors had authorized an additional \$24.4 million for the repurchase of the Company's outstanding shares of common stock, exclusive of any fees, commissions or other expenses related to such repurchases.
+This increases the total unused and authorized availability under the Company's Repurchase Program to \$50.0 million.
 The Repurchase Program does not include a specific timetable or price targets and may be suspended or terminated at any time.
 Shares may be purchased through open market or privately negotiated transactions at the discretion of management based on its evaluation of prevailing market conditions and other factors.
-Refer to Note 16, "Stock-Based Compensation" for more information.
+Refer to Note 6, "Net Income per Common Share" for more information.